-Thou didst offer Christ thy youth as a sacrifice, and didst serve Him until thou hadst grown old, O holy hierarch, imitating the apostles and emulating the venerable.
+Thou didst offer thy youth to Christ as a sacrifice, and didst serve Him until thou hadst grown old, O holy hierarch, imitating the apostles and emulating the venerable.
 Wherefore, we magnify thee aloud.

 Thou didst hallow the groves and hills of the Irish land with thy prayer, and didst bedew the newly-planted meadow of Christ with copious tears, that it might grow and bring forth fruit a hundredfold.
 Wherefore, after God, we magnify thy labors and zeal.